anthonycoffey/React-Native-App/memory-bank/activeContext.md

   - Job-specific components in `components/job/` are generally well-structured and handle significant pieces of functionality.
   - Some older components or specific style instances are not fully theme-aware and could be refactored for better consistency.
   - Minor redundancies in functionality were noted (e.g., two `CurrencyInput` components, overlapping map button logic), offering future consolidation opportunities.
 - The primary mechanism for resolving potential 401 errors during initial user data fetching (`/users/me`) is the migration of user fetching logic directly into `AuthContext.tsx`.
-This ensures that `apiService` is correctly configured with the session token (derived from the `session` state) by `AuthContext` itself before it attempts to fetch user data.
+This ensures that `apiService` is correctly configured with the session token (derived from the `session` state) by `AuthContext.tsx` itself before it attempts to fetch user data.
 The presence of a valid `session` is the key condition for proceeding with user data fetching.